 Maryam Jahanshahi, Research Scientist at TapRecruit

 The use cases are strong, but there is still a fair amount of doubt.
 Employees deliver a decidedly mixed judgment on the ability of their HR departments to modernize.
-Forty-two percent of those surveyed in a study by IBM and Harris Insights said they did not believe their organization’s HR leaders could execute AI-enabled strategies
+42% of those surveyed in a study by IBM and Harris Insights said they did not believe their organization’s HR leaders could execute AI-enabled strategies

 With all of that doubt, what will it take for HR departments to get ahead in the age of AI?
 Spoiler alert: there isn’t a magic bullet, one-size-fits-all solution — it will take a combination of organizational change in people, processes, and technology to empower all HR staff to use data in their day-to-day work.